 But not all deliveries are the same, as it’s not just the usual high streets or cul-de-sacs where the postal service has to reach.
 From the vast and rugged Scottish Highlands to the remote island of Lundy which sits 12 miles off the coast of Devon, it can take strenuous effort.

 At our bespoke sign workshop in Kent, we have had orders made and dispatched to some of the most remote corners of the UK, and perhaps as expected they can take a bit longer to arrive at these locations, as all post does - but they safely get there in the end.
 With the advances in technology, however, things are moving in the right direction.
 Royal Mail, the UK's largest postal company, is embracing technology to deliver more parcels, and hopefully more of our house signs, by drone.

 Although these aren’t drones as we commonly think of them, with a small remote control and a mounted camera too, they’re much more complex than that.
-They are especially designed super drones, referred to as Uncrewed Aerial Vehicles or more commonly UAVs, made exclusively to safely carry post and parcels from one location to another.
+They are specially designed super drones, referred to as Uncrewed Aerial Vehicles or more commonly UAVs, made exclusively to safely carry posts and parcels from one location to another.

-It’s a complicated solution, and will require plenty of technical know-how.
-But over the last 12 months, Royal Mail have announced that they have been trailing the use of drone technology throughout some of the most isolated places in the UK, including the Isle of Mull, the Isle of Scilly and North Ronaldsay.
+It’s a complicated solution and will require plenty of technical know-how.
+But over the last 12 months, Royal Mail has announced that they have been trailing the use of drone technology throughout some of the most isolated places in the UK, including the Isle of Mull, the Isle of Scilly, and North Ronaldsay.

 Although the technology is still in the testing stages, the results have been widely encouraging, particularly when it comes to improving the effectiveness of delivery in challenging conditions where planes are not suitable, such as fog.
 As well as potentially providing a more sustainable delivery solution, with lower emissions through using drones as opposed to a traditional boat or aircraft delivery.